radical non-judgement

 • Dissociation or depersonalization

-• Avoidance of reminders, emotions, places, or conversations
+• Avoidance of reminders, emotions, places

 • Panic attacks and chronic anxiety